imsweb/pub.tools/README.md

-# Introduction
+# Installation

+    pip install pub.tools

-To use this tool you will need to set your Entrez API key in the following environment variables:
+To use this tool you are advised to create an Entrez account and use the associated email and API key.

-* ENTREZ_EMAIL
-* ENTREZ_API_KEY
+    from Bio import Entrez
+    Entrez.email = "myemailhere@imsweb.com"
+    Entrez.tool = "pub.tools"
+    Entrez.api_key = "mykeyhere"

 Tools available: